Immigrants

 Underage young people who arrived in the country without a guardian

 Over the years, Raisio has received minors who have arrived in the country without a guardian.
 Young people who arrived alone have a special need for support and guidance.
-A personal guidance worker will be appointed to these young people by the child welfare organisation Ehjä ry (ehja.fi), the Federation of Special Welfare Organisations.
+A personal guidance worker will be appointed to these young people by the child welfare organisation Ehjä ry (ehja.fi)(link is external), the Federation of Special Welfare Organisations.

 Education for adult immigrants